pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

     row submit
     ```

-- Submitting all the project's available parts/sections to be run (general example only).
-See the `row show status` output for the part names.
+- Submitting all the project's available parts/sections to be run.
+  1. See the `row show status` output for the part names.
+  2. Note: This can be run on the HPC or locally.
 However, if `row submit` is run locally like this, then you must remove the HPC parts in the `workflow.toml` file (see the notes in the `workflow.toml`).

     **Run the following command and review the output to make sure it is submitting the correct slurm scripts or local output:**:**
     ```bash